REggar/auto-value-ignore-hash-equals/README.md

 `@IgnoreHashEquals` field values from `hashCode()` and `equals()`.

-## Usage
+## Basic Usage

-Include the extension in your project, define a `@IgnoreHashEquals` annotation, and apply it to any fields that you wish to be ignored from the generated `hashCode` and `equals` implementation.
+Include the extension in your project, define an `@IgnoreHashEquals` annotation, and apply it to any fields that you wish to be ignored from the generated `hashCode` and `equals` implementation.

 ```java